A New Oracle of Kabbalah

 Welcome Friends of the Mystery,

-I am delighted to announce that, thirteen years after its initial publication by St. Martin’s Press, a new and improved print version of Oracle of Kabbalah will be published this fall by Devera Publishing of Portland, Oregon.
+I am happy to announce that in 2015, fourteen years after its initial publication by St. Martin’s Press, White Cloud Press will be publishing a new and improved print version of Oracle of Kabbalah.

-In addition, I have been influenced by comments and feedback from users of The Oracle.
+In addition, I have been influenced by comments and feedback from users of the first edition.
 These responses, including stories of how Oracle of Kabbalah has changed and enriched their lives, encouraged me to write this new and expanded investigation into the marvelous character and personalities and powers embodied by each of the ancient Hebrew letters.

 Stay tuned for updates on when the new edition will become available.